Bob Roberts: Style

-Reception
+Reception and legacy

-On Rotten Tomatoes the film has a score of 95% based on 43 reviews, with an average rating of 7.48/10.
-Its consensus reads "Behind and in front of the camera, Tim Robbins delivers a landslide comedic victory with Bob Roberts – a shrewdly crackling lampoon of modern politics."
-On Metacritic the film has a weighted average score of 70% based on reviews from 26 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, the film has a score of 93% based on 44 reviews, with an average rating of 7.5/10.
+Its consensus reads: "Behind and in front of the camera, Tim Robbins delivers a landslide comedic victory with Bob Roberts – a shrewdly crackling lampoon of modern politics."
+On Metacritic, the film has a weighted average score of 70% based on reviews from 26 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

-Roger Ebert gave the film three out of four stars, stating, "I like 'Bob Roberts' – I like its audacity, its freedom to say the obvious things about how our political process has been debased."
+Roger Ebert gave the film three out of four stars, stating: "I like Bob Roberts – I like its audacity, its freedom to say the obvious things about how our political process has been debased."
 However, Ebert also stated that the thread about the investigative journalism doesn't work, commenting "if [the film] had been only about campaign tactics and techniques, I would have liked it more."

-While critics and audiences responded to this film by connecting Roberts’ character to various political figures, such as George H. W. Bush and Pennsylvania senator Rick Santorum, Robbins has said that the film related more to the political system in general than any specific politician.
+While critics and audiences responded to this film by connecting Roberts’ character to various political figures, such as George H. W. Bush and Pennsylvania Representative and later Senator Rick Santorum, Robbins has said that the film related more to the political system in general than any specific politician.
 Much of Robbins' commentary addresses the role of the media in election campaigns.
 Some have critiqued Robbins for his approach toward political satire, stating that his references to Reagan Era politics and the rebelliousness of the 1960s are simply too anachronistic in the context of the 1990s, but others have praised it for framing political commentary as a Hollywood comedy.
-In 2018, Robbins said Bob Roberts' came true", referring to President Donald Trump.
+In 2018, Robbins said: "Bob Roberts came true", referring to President Donald Trump.
+In July 2024, following an attempted assassination of Trump, a conspiracy theory emerged that it was staged akin to what happens in Bob Roberts.
+Robbins condemned the theory, writing on X: "Those that are denying the assassination attempt was real are truly in a deranged mindset."

+The film grossed $4.5 million in the United States and Canada and $8 million worldwide.

+Awards

+The film won the Georges Delerue Award for Best Soundtrack/Sound Design at Film Fest Gent in 1992.